Mastodon

 When Your Past Haunts You (Literally)

-What if your 2019 self showed up at your door—would you let them in?
-Picture it: they’re standing there in high-waisted jeans and a thrifted cardigan, clutching a reusable coffee cup, eyes wide with dreams that haven’t yet met 2025’s reality.
-I’ve been thinking about this a lot lately, sitting in my little Langley apartment, surrounded by crystals and the faint hum of the 200th Street outside.
-The past doesn’t just linger—it knocks sometimes, doesn’t it?
+What if your 2019 self appeared at your door—would you let them in?
+Imagine this: they’re there in high-waisted jeans and a thrifted cardigan, holding a reusable coffee cup.
+Their eyes are wide with dreams yet to meet the reality of 2025.
+Lately, I’ve been thinking about this as I sit in my cozy little apartment in Langley, surrounded by crystals and the faint hum of the 200th Street outside.
+The past doesn’t just linger—it sometimes knocks.

-Here in 2025, we’re swimming in nostalgia.
-Y2K fashion is back with its butterfly clips and chunky sneakers, vinyl records spin in every hip café, and I’ve even caught myself humming old Avril Lavigne tunes while shuffling my tarot deck.
-But it’s not just about aesthetics.
-There’s this pressure now, heavier than ever, to “figure it out”—to make sense of who we were before the world flipped upside down and who we’re becoming in this strange, tech-drenched aftermath.
-As a psychic medium, I feel those echoes all the time, not just from spirits, but from the versions of ourselves we’ve left behind.
+In 2025, we find ourselves swimming in nostalgia.
+Y2K fashion is back.
+We see butterfly clips, chunky sneakers, and vinyl records spinning in the cafes.
+I’ve caught myself humming old Avril Lavigne tunes while shuffling my tarot deck.
+This revival isn’t just about how things look.
+There’s a heavy pressure to “figure it out,” to understand who we were before everything changed—and who we’re becoming in this tech-drenched aftermath.
+As a psychic medium, I often feel those echoes from not just spirits, but from the versions of ourselves we’ve left behind.

 A young woman stares out of her doorway looking out over the city.
 She is lost in thought about her past.